Who can use this feature?

 Admins in your account can unmask specific elements that don't pose a privacy risk by creating exceptions to the default rules.
 The approach allows all other form elements to remain private by default—including any form elements added later.

 One example of an exception would be a search bar.
-These types of inputs rarely present a privacy risk and can provide valuable insights into end user actions.
-If your search bar has a class of "search-bar," an Admin can add an exception like this:
+These types of inputs may not present a privacy risk and can provide valuable insights into end user actions.
+If your search bar has a class of search-bar, an Admin can add an exception for that.

 What else should I consider when using Form Privacy?